semaki2000/PyTeRor/README.md

     assert name == "aaa"

 ```
-- Fix the stuff with .parametrize() (there can be multiple parametrize decorators, also result probably shouldn't be cartesian product)

 - Parsing and unparsing from AST gives lots of formatting problems:
     - All pre-existing whitespace and formatting is removed in whole file